tobiabocchi/flipperzero-bruteforce/README.md

 Other attempts we made to shorten the bruteforce were:

 - Combining two 12 bit codes &rarr; ❌
-- Remove 1Bit from the end &rarr; ❌
+- Removing/adding 1Bit from/to the end/beginning &rarr; ❌
-- Remove pilot signal &rarr; ❌
+- Sending only the first pilot signal &rarr; ❌
-- Remove second pilot signal &rarr; ❌
+- Removing the pilot signal between the repetion &rarr; ❌
 - Remove half a bit from the end &rarr; ❌
-- Removing the pilot signal between the repetion &rarr; ❌
 - Reducing pulse length keeping the same ratio as the original &rarr; ✅

 Further testing will be performed for the other protocols.